Stuffed Bitter Gourd With Raw Mango/Kachhe Aam Se Bharwa Karele

 Just don’t hate the gourd for its bitter taste and looks, but make it your favourite by adding one flavour or the other.
 This summer vegetable has a lot more to make itself your favourite.
 This is a rich source of vitamins and minerals.
 It’s vitamin A is twice than the spinach.
 This has anti ageing, antioxidant and anti-inflammatory properties.
 Its peel and seeds contain more nutrients than their flesh.

 I always cook it with the peels on.
 With the stuffing of wet and dry masala, the bitterness of this gourd goes down.
-This wonderful masala is a combination of raw mango, ginger, garlic and a couple of dried spice.
+This wonderful masala combines raw mango, ginger, garlic, and a couple of dried spices.
 And above all when paired with kadhi or dal preparations karela makes a killer combination

 Prep time – 20 minutes